 Water birth is intended to mimic the calm, liquid environment in the womb.
 Because your baby has spent the last 40 weeks cushioned in amniotic fluid, birthing in a similar environment is thought to be gentler on your baby.

 Immersing yourself in water also may offer several benefits to you during labor and delivery.
-Physicians for Women offers water births in suites at Madison’s UnityPoint Health - Meriter Hospital, which are equipped with water birth tubs.
+Physicians for Women offers water births in suites at Madison’s UnityPoint Health - Meriter Hospital, which is equipped with water birth tubs.

 Water birth tubs offer a soothing, comforting, relaxing environment for labor.
 The buoyancy of the water naturally lessens your body weight, allowing you to move freely and maintain a more comfortable position.
 Buoyancy may promote more efficient contractions and better blood circulation, which is good for you and your baby.

-Immersion in water may offer other benefits, including:
+Water immersion may offer other benefits, including:

 Water also affords a greater sense of privacy, potentially easing fears, anxiety, and inhibitions.